alec-david/virtualshelf/README.md

 Live Version: [virtualshelf.xyz](https://virtualshelf.xyz)

 Virtual shelf is a website dedicated to providing a "shelf" of all the books, movies, and TV shows you have watched.
-It presents them in an appealing, ordered view and allows the user to search through
+It presents them in an appealing, ordered view and allows the user to search through and filter the items

 ---